ergoplatform/oracle-core/README.md

 ### Oracle Pool Config
-Each operator must set up their `oracle-config.yaml` with information about their oracle and the oracle pool they are taking part in.
+Each operator must set up their `oracle-config.yaml` with information about their address, the node they are using, and the oracle pool they are taking part in.

+- IP Address of the node (default is local)
+- Port that the node is on (default is 9053)
+- Node API key
 - Oracle address (address of the oracle which must be in R4 of the datapoint box and owned in the full node wallet)
 - The type of the oracle pool datapoint.
 Current options: `[Int, String]`
 - Oracle Pool NFT/Singleton Token ID (Token which always stays in the oracle pool box)